10 Answers To "What Makes You Unique?" (5+ Expert Tips)

 What Does A Good Answer Look Like (How To Answer)

-There are many traits to a good answer to “What makes you unique?”
+There are many traits to a good answer to this interview question.
 Here's a few to help you know how to answer this interview question appropriately:

 - Either short or somewhat long, but should not be an ultra-short answer with no explanation and should also not be extremely long-winded or overexplained.